 Work together to find a website or organization that you, your future spouse, and your prospective officiant are all comfortable being associated with.
 Don’t leave all of the research to your friend or family member!

 Give plenty of notice when you ask your friend for the honor, as getting licensed can take time.
-You should ask about the same time you ask people to be members of your bridal party.
+You should ask about the same time you ask people to be members of your wedding party.
 Don’t put any pressure on them to say yes – remember that some people are very uncomfortable with public speaking or may not want the responsibility.

 Be sure to pay any fees your friend may incur while getting ordained.
 They are doing you an honor and a favor; it should inconvenience them as minimally as possible.
+Remember, officiants who perform weddings take on significant responsibilities, and covering their costs is a kind way to show your appreciation.

 You should probably have a backup in place as well.
 If a professional officiant gets sick or is otherwise unable to attend, they likely have someone they can call to send in their stead.
 This is not the case for your friend or family member.

-For more advice, learn how to write your own marriage vows, find out what you need to know about eloping, and get tips for planning an intercultural wedding.
+For more advice, learn how to write your own marriage vows, find out what you need to know about eloping, and get tips for planning an intercultural wedding